giuliafrascaria/ebpf-filter-reduce/docs/anatomy_of_a_read.md

 One question is: is addr the addewss to the raw bytes to transfer, or is there kernel metadata I need to ignore?

+The problem with hooking at this point is that
+- left track of filename looong ago, as well as file descriptor and all that.
+- I went through the file system, so in order to keep track of what is what I have to transport information across a specific file system layer?
+- we wanted to have some notion of the data type in the file, is it even present at this level

 https://elixir.bootlin.com/linux/v4.15/source/lib/iov_iter.c#L558